 Designing a Disaster Recovery Plan only makes sense if you take into account the new software acquired by your company along the way as well as corresponding updates.
 The backup applications and data replication procedures must also be regularly tested to verify their suitability for your continued IT upgrades.

 You also need to make sure your Recovery Plan fits to the logistical habits of your human resources.
 It must be activated in accordance with your overall management plan in the event of a cyber crisis.
 This requirement can be part of the simulation exercises provided for in your cyber crisis management strategy.

-The DRP, or Disaster Recovery Plan, comprises a set of documents detailing the steps to a back-up IT infrastructure setup.
-This must safeguard the usual course of business activities, following a one-off shutdown of the IT.
-This shutdown could be due to a cyberattack, a computer breach, human negligence, data loss or theft.
+The Disaster Recovery Plan (DRP) comprises a set of documents detailing the steps for setting up a backup IT infrastructure.
+This infrastructure’s aim is to safeguard the usual course of business activities in the event of an unexpected shutdown of IT systems.
+This shutdown could be due to a cyberattack, a computer breach, human negligence, or data loss or theft.

-Disaster Recovery as a Service is a cloud backup solution provided by a third party: your data server is replicated on your service provider’s facility via the cloud, thus making it easy for you to recover the data you lost during a disaster.
+Disaster Recovery as a Service is a cloud backup solution provided by a third party where your data server is replicated on your service provider’s facility via the cloud, thus making it easy for you to recover any data lost during a disaster.
 It is a simple solution that removes the need to develop a complex and thorough plan.
-Maintenance costs that come with a second site are also a thing of the past since you only have to pay for a subscription.
+Also, the maintenance costs associated with running a second site become a thing of the past, since you only have to pay for a subscription.

-There are sectors for which an interruption of activity, even of one minute, means a real financial loss or danger for data integrity.
-In these sectors, a BCP is essential.
-Companies whose activities have a level of less criticality and who can afford longer downtime of the IT can settle for a DRP.
+There are sectors for which an interruption of activity, even of one minute, represents a tangible financial loss or danger to data integrity.
+In these sectors, having a BCP is essential.
+Companies whose activities have a lower level of criticality and who can afford longer IT downtime can settle for a DRP alone.